magnum31415/my_role/README.md

 Role Name
 =========

-A simple ansible role to deploy menuoper.
+A simple ansible role to deploy menuoper defined in menuoper_services

 This repo is configured with CI: